 (i) To promote international interdisciplinary programmes in solar-terrestrial physics, and to organize and coordinate such programmes of interest to and approved by at least two of the Participating Bodies (see Sec.
 2.1).
 Each specific programme will normally be of finite duration.

-(ii) To define the data relating to these programmes that should be exchanged through the World Data Centres.
+(ii) To define the data relating to these programmes that should be exchanged through the World Data System.

-(iii) To provide such advice as may be required by the ICSU bodies and World Data Centres concerned with these programmes.
+(iii) To provide such advice as may be required by the ICSU bodies and World Data System concerned with these programmes.

 (iv) To work with other ICSU bodies in the coordination of symposia in solar- terrestrial physics, especially on topics related to SCOSTEP’s programmes.
 Where possible, such symposia will be held in association with meetings of interested ICSU organizations.